liezldado9-spec/DADO-LIEZL-CLOUD-COMPUTING/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 ### 1. Which provider offers the broadest range of services?

 **AWS** offers the broadest range of cloud services among the three major providers.
-It has a very large service portfolio covering computing, storage, databases, networking, security, analytics, and many other areas. :contentReference[oaicite:0]{index=0}
+It has a large service portfolio covering computing, storage, databases, networking, security, analytics, and many other areas.

 ### 2. Which integrates best with Microsoft technologies?